corazawaf/coraza/SECURITY.md

 ## Reporting a Vulnerability

-Please send any vulnerability to jptosso@gmail.com before making them public, as Coraza is a WIP, we will just provide a thank you note on the PR.
+Please send any vulnerability to jptosso@gmail.com before making them public, proper credits will be provided.